 - Pricing concerns: It’s too expensive.
 We’re going with X instead.

 - Product issues: You don’t offer feature X; it is critical for us.

 - Lack of Interest: We don’t need it right now; we will get back to you soon.

-- No Need or Urgency: X is not a pressing issue for us right now.
+- No Need or Urgency: X is not a pressing issue for us.

 How to address Sales Objections?

-Sales objections are not always a bad omen because they can tell you more about your customers and what they want.
+Sales objections are not always bad because they can tell you more about your customers and what they want.
 But it's important to know how to address them when they come up.

 Sales objections can be dealt with in different ways, but you mustn't allow them to derail your sales pitch and leave them without an answer.
 So always track this list of objections to further develop those requirements to overcome those dealbreakers.

 - Most of the customer has a valid objection.
 Try to listen carefully, understand their pain point around pricing or missing features, and acknowledge their concerns first.

 - Offer a solution that will meet their needs while also meeting yours to close the deal.
 Be it developing a new feature or a custom plan to fit their pricing needs.